apache/spark/docs/cloud-integration.md

 1. Reading and writing data can be significantly slower than working with a normal filesystem.
 1. Some directory structures may be very inefficient to scan during query split calculation.
-1. The output of work may not be immediately visible to a follow-on query.
 1. The rename-based algorithm by which Spark normally commits work when saving an RDD, DataFrame or Dataset is potentially both slow and unreliable.